On this page

 If your child is going to be away, schools prefer that you let them know on that day.

-Our staff have a legal responsibility to follow up when a child misses school or preschool.
+Our staff have a legal responsibility to follow up when a child misses school.

 They will contact you if: